Every year, LESA fills upwards of 650 volunteer positions.

 Program contacts.
-Your LESA contact for your program is the education coordinator who sent your welcome email.
-Our education coordinators are Allison Fieldberg and Rebecca Royan.
+Your LESA contact for your program is the education assistant who sent your welcome email.
+Our Education Assistants for live events are Clarice Carter and Gina Schulz.
 Not sure who to contact?
 Carolyn Bernardin will get you in touch with the right LESA staff member.

 Faculty information submission.
 Submit the documents you received in your welcome package here.
 Need another copy of a form?
 Click on the title of the form you need to download.

 Presentation resources and formatting guidelines.
 We have compiled supplementary resources – including quick-reference sheets, sample papers and PowerPoint, and a video guide – to assist with the preparation of your paper and presentation.

 “So You’re Going to Present…” video segments and Companion Guide

 - Before You Get Started (a segment that outlines what is expected of legal education presenters)

 - Decisions, Decisions, Decisions (a segment that outlines how to make decisions about your presentation, its focus, and meeting your audience’s needs)

 - Putting ideas Together (a segment that outlines steps for planning and writing your presentation and paper)